Effective: February 7, 2022

 If you wish to report an accessibility issue, have any questions or need assistance, please contact customer support.

 Before you call one of the large advertisers claiming to solve your problems for pennies on the dollar, take the time to talk to your trusted, local expert.

-Kept Books is here to help you resolve your tax problems and put an end to the misery that the IRS can put you through.
+The Caffeinated Accountant is here to help you resolve your tax problems and put an end to the misery that the IRS can put you through.
 We pride ourselves on being very efficient, affordable, and, of course, extremely discrete.

 We can help you with the following IRS tax problems:

 Wage Garnishment - IRS wage garnishment is the deduction of money from an employee’s monetary compensation resulting from unpaid IRS taxes.
 Most likely this should not be a surprise as the IRS will only levy one’s wages after repeated letters and warnings about the taxes owed.
 This is one of the IRS’s most aggressive tax collection mechanisms and should not be taken lightly.
 The IRS would rather resolve taxes in a different manner but they will levy when they feel the have run out of other options.
 It is important to understand how garnishments work to ensure you take the appropriate actions to avoid them or stop the IRS from taking your wages.

 Bank Levy - An IRS levy permits the legal seizure of your property to satisfy a tax debt.
 It can garnish wages, take money in your bank or other financial account, seize and sell your vehicle(s), real estate and other personal property.